As the national health and social care research funder, the NIHR has a unique overview of the health and care research landscape.

 We can share an overview of our portfolio of funded research

-- Details of research projects funded by NIHR research programmes are publicly available on NIHR Open Data.
+- Data on research projects funded by NIHR research programmes are publicly available on NIHR Open Data.
 This service can show you where research is taking place, and allow you to download and analyse our data.

-- The majority of our published research is available open access in the NIHR Journals Library.
+- A number of our research programmes publish study findings in the open access NIHR Journals Library.

-- Summaries of selected published NIHR-funded research evidence (and evidence from other funders) are available on the Discover Portal.
+- Summaries of selected published NIHR-funded research findings (and evidence from other funders) are available on NIHR Evidence.

 You can share information about the research in your portfolios with us too, so we can each understand what research is being funded and where the gaps lie.